Wave: Mobile App Platform

 Impact of Application

-Meaningfulness of projects and networking determined through surveys and feedback from users
+Meaningfulness of projects and networking is determined through surveys and feedback from users

 Through this project, I appreciated being able to collaborate and lead a team comprised of students from different majors and backgrounds.
 All of us were able to bring varying perspectives (whether Cog Sci, business, CS, art or design) to each discussion and certain skillsets.
-I gained experience with delegating tasks according to what people were interested in learning as well as were skilled in.
+I gained experience with delegating tasks according to what people were interested in learning.
 I was also able to facilitate regular communication between my team members, National YMCA directors, and National DFA studio leads to coordinate regular feedback meetings and reflection sessions which reinforced my belief in beneficial critiques from stakeholders.
 We presented our final project to the National YMCA at the end of the semester and received overwhelmingly positive feedback from the directors.

 I consistently struggled to find users for user research which made me realize how difficult it is to conduct research without personal leads or through a company.
-It taught me persistence as we cold-emailed over 20 YMCA branches around the country to get in contact with directors of youth programming.
+It taught me persistence as we cold-emailed over 30 YMCA branches around the country to get in contact with directors of youth programming.
 I even attempted to contact numerous branches near my hometown to create personal connections and asked for referrals from other directors or students.
-Although in the end, the interviews we received were very comprehensive, allowing us to synthesize and generalize issues across community organizations.
+Although in the end, the interviews we received were comprehensive, allowing us to synthesize and generalize issues across community organizations.
+It was extremely gratifying to see that students wanted and said they would benefit from an app like this.